-Leaving him lay, I went to a private bath pertaining to the lodge.
+Leaving him lay, I went to the private bath pertaining to the cabin.

 The beautiful yellow bath room had an ordinary bath tub.

-There were candles and I could enjoy a space all my own.
+There were candles and I could enjoy the space all my own.

 I also had to be careful about the water discharge, because the water could overflow if I continued to pour water the tub.

-There is only one open-air bath and you must bring bathing suits there.
+There is only one open-air bath and you must bring bathing suits.

-Since a good deal of spring was being poured, I felt much hotter than the indoor bath.
+Since a good deal of spring was poured, I felt much hotter than the indoor bath.

 The water hardly had particular taste and smell.